franciscoxavier04/pm-BIM/docs/enterprise-guide/enterprise-cloud-guide/enterprise-cloud-faq/README.md

 ### Is there an advantage of the annual over the monthly OpenProject plan?

-Yes, your subscription gets cheaper the longer the duration you choose.
+Yes, longer subscription periods include attractive discounts which save you the equivalent of up to 15 months subscription fees compared to a annual (1 year) plan.
 Please check our current pricing [here](https://www.openproject.org/pricing/).

 ### How can I book additional users for the Enterprise cloud edition?